Have you ever wondered why the full moon’s name changes every month? Or how it got that name in the first place?

 The Flower Moon in May is a spiritual reminder that our goals should be manifesting.
 This is the blooming season, but it’s also the planting season.
 Tap into the energy for growth and fertility.
 Take some time to think about your intentions and what needs to be done in order to reach your goals come harvest season.
 This may mean asking yourself some hard questions and reevaluating your priorities and plans.

 If you can, venture into your garden to watch the Flower Moon.
-There’s great natural synergy between the Flower Moon and the life teeming in the garden.
+There’s a great natural synergy between the Flower Moon and the life teeming in the garden.
 Take some time during the day as well to tend to the garden, plant some perennials or annuls, appreciate the beauty, and harvest some of the flowers (but leave some behind for the pollinators).

 The most common altar colors for the Flower Moon are yellow, red, orange, and green.
 Freshly cut flowers make a perfect altar decoration.